SahilSingh247/personalized-horoscope-api/README.md

 This repository doesn't include automated migrations, so you should create the `users` table before registering users.

-Option A — run psql interactively inside the container (recommended):

 ```powershell
 docker exec -it personalized-horoscope-db psql -U postgres -d horoscope_db
 ```